DevOluwapelumi/JAVASCRIPT-BETA-SEMESTER-CODES/README.md

 Assignments: Here, you'll find individual coding assignments and challenges assigned during the course.
 Each assignment is neatly organized into its respective folder with instructions, sample code, and solutions (if provided).
 Exercises: The exercises section is dedicated to smaller coding exercises and practice problems.
 These are perfect for honing your JavaScript skills and reinforcing the concepts you've learned in class.
 Documentation: In addition to code, this repository includes documentation and resources related to JavaScript, programming best practices, and any supplementary materials provided during the beta semester.

+Contributing:
+We encourage all participants to actively contribute to this repository.
+Here's how you can get involved:

+Fork the Repository: Start by forking this repository to your own GitHub account.
+This will create a copy of the repository that you can work on independently.
+Clone the Repository: Clone your forked repository to your local machine using Git.
+Create a Branch: Before making changes, create a new branch for your work.
+This helps keep your changes isolated and organized.
+Commit and Push: Make your code changes, commit them with descriptive messages, and push them to your forked repository.
+Open Pull Requests: Once you're ready to contribute your changes back to this repository, open a pull request.
+This allows your changes to be reviewed and merged into the main repository if they meet the required criteria.
+Discuss and Collaborate: Engage in discussions, collaborate with fellow students, and provide feedback on each other's code through pull requests and issues.